spatstat/spatstat.github.io/resources.md

 The following articles, which are older than the book, described many of the main concepts in `spatstat`.
 Article [2] introduced the package and described basic use.
-Article [3] explained how to fit models to point pattern data, and the scope of models was extended in [4].
-The notes
+Article [3] explained how to fit models to point pattern data.
-[5] are from a two-day training workshop on the spatstat package given in 2010 (which is now out-of-date).
+Article [4] extended the scope of Gibbs models.

 > [2] A. Baddeley and R. Turner.
 >  [Spatstat: an *R* package for analyzing spatial point patterns](resources/spatstatJSSpaper.pdf)